sparkison/m3u-editor/README.md

     - Custom playlists allow you to select specific channels from existing playslist to compose a new playlist.
 5. HTTP endpoints:
     - The app can be accessed here: [http://localhost:36400](http://localhost:36400)
-      - **LOGIN INFO**: user = admin, password = admin
+      - **LOGIN INFO**: user = admin, password = admin (this can be changed at any time in user profile)
     - Each playlist will have a unique URL, in the format: `http://localhost:36400/9dfbc010-a809-4a31-801d-ca2a34030966/playlist.m3u`
+      - **NOTE**: Only enabled channels be included.
     - Each playlist will also have a unique EPG URL, in a similar format: `http://localhost:36400/9dfbc010-a809-4a31-801d-ca2a34030966/epg.xml`
       - **NOTE**: Only enabled channels that have been mapped to an EPG will be included.
 6. Customization:
     - Enable/disable auto syncing of Playlists and EPGs.
     - Modify M3U channel numbers, logos, and offset.
 Channels are opt-in, so **all channels will be disabled by default** and need to be enabled based on your preference.
 This is to prevent channel additions automatically populating your playlist.
+The behavior can be changed to enalbe channels by default when creating/editing a playlist.

 ## Prerequisites

 - [Docker](https://www.docker.com/) installed on your system.
-- M3U URLs containing a playlist of video streams.
+- M3U URLs/files containing an M3U playlist of video streams.
 - (Optionally) EPG URLs/files containing valid XMLTV data.

 ## Screenshots